Omahmou/webflyx/quotes/dune.md

 * "A Great Man Doesn’t Seek To Lead.
 He’s Called To It."
 * "An Animal Caught In A Trap Will Gnaw Off Its Own Leg To Escape.
 What Will You Do?"
 * "When Is A Gift Not A Gift?"
+H: "The spice must flow."
+I: "Fear is the mind-killer."